syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 N> **Syncfusion.SfShared.Wpf** assembly should be included in Xaml or import **using Syncfusion.Windows.Controls;** namespace  to support built-in transitions.

-### Notifying transition completed
+### Notifications on transitions

 As long as the tile is frozen, transitions occur repeatedly in hubtile for each specified interval.
-[HubTileTransitionCompleted](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitionCompleted_EV.html) event fires on each transition completion.
-Below example demonstrates the working of HubTileTransitionCompleted event in SfHubTile.
+[HubTileTransitionCompleted](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitionCompleted_EV.html) event rises on each transition completion.
+Below example demonstrates the working of HubTileTransitionCompleted event in HubTile.

 {% tabs %}
 {% highlight XAML%}